 Westco has a healthy pipeline of both homes being built and landbank.
 Unsold stock levels remain low.
-There are currently 84 units (2020: 101) under development and 943 landbank units (2020: 1,006) with the majority of these being delivered through our strategic joint venture partnerships.
+There are currently 258 units (2021: 84) under development and 660 landbank units (2021: 943) with the majority of these being delivered through our strategic joint venture partnerships.

-Schemes under development provide a forward programme of market sales, with some of the larger sites expected to generate sales for in excess of ten years, and a pipeline of potential schemes that are subject to contract negotiations.
+Schemes under development provide a forward programme of market sales, with some of the larger sites expected to generate sales until 2031, and a pipeline of potential schemes that are subject to contract negotiations.